-- (a) Review all major contracts after approval by management, and approve all major contracts out of the ordinary course of business. - (b) Review all arrangements involving an outsourcing of significant operations. - (c) Review system plans and disaster recovery plans as submitted by management.
+- (a) Review all major contracts after approval by management and approve all major contracts out of the ordinary course of business. - (b) Review all arrangements involving an outsourcing of significant operations. - (c) Review disaster recovery plans as submitted by management.